Sensing a disturbance in the data

 Governments are also exploring the benefits of IoT.
 Intel predicts city governments will spend $41 trillion in the next 20 years on infrastructure upgrades needed for IoT.
 For example, after a 2011 earthquake killed 185 people and severely damaged Christchurch, New Zealand (the country’s second-largest city), recovery efforts have included integrating a network of Internet-connected sensors into the physical infrastructure of the city as it is rebuilt.
 This is transforming Christchurch into a sensing city, where the data streaming from Internet-connected sensors are constantly monitored for air pollution, water use, traffic conditions and other quality-of-life aspects.

 It will take some time for IoT to reach its full potential.
 But once it advances on a wider and deeper scale, the event streams emanating from IoT will transform data into something far more dynamic than ever before, giving us extrasensory perception to detect what is beyond our current analytic capabilities.
-Soon, ESP and IoT will combine forces to help us automatically sense disturbances in data (in other words, detect anomalous patterns in the data streaming from Internet-connected sensors), so that we can take immediate action before these data disturbances disrupt business operations or negatively affect customer experiences.
+Already, ESP and IoT have combined forces to help us automatically sense disturbances in data (in other words, detect anomalous patterns in the data streaming from Internet-connected sensors), so that we can take immediate action before these data disturbances disrupt business operations or negatively affect customer experiences.

 Jim Harris is a recognized data quality thought leader with 20 years of enterprise data management industry experience.
 Jim is an independent consultant, speaker, and freelance writer.
 Jim is the Blogger-in-Chief at Obsessive-Compulsive Data Quality, an independent blog offering a vendor-neutral perspective on data quality.
 Jim is the host of the popular podcast OCDQ Radio, and is very active on Twitter, where you can follow him @ocdqblog.